This post contains affiliate links. Read the full disclosure here

 Doing an Airbnb business has some legal aspects to it, such as registering your business name and filing for taxes, so it’s best to take your time making sure you have all the necessary paperwork before launching your business.

-Airbnb rentals come with ongoing expenses, such utility bills as repairs, maintenance, cleaning services, and restocks of amenities.
+Airbnb rentals come with ongoing expenses, such as utility bills as repairs, maintenance, cleaning services, and restocks of amenities.

 On average, Airbnb hosts make around $924/month, but the number may fluctuate based on your location, how busy your rental is, the quality of your unit, and the services you offer.